binaryage/blog/_posts/2010-04-26-totalfinder-without-simbl.md

 Echelon scares people too.
 So I decided to rename it simply to TotalFinder.kext.
 This way when you happen to look into `/System/Library/Extensions` you don't scare yourself to death by simply forgetting Echelon is something related to the peaceful TotalFinder.

-And by the way, if you are still scared please note that TotalFinder.kext is going to be also an open-source in a few days.
+And by the way, if you are still scared please note that TotalFinder.kext is going to be also an open-source in a few days [on GitHub](http://github.com/binaryage/totalfinder-kext).
 You may then compile it on your own in case you want to be 100% sure about your kernel extensions in your system.
 I understand the geek inside of you so I will write a separate technical article about how it works in the future :-)

 This was also good excuse to refactor the whole XCode project into several smaller projects, solve dependencies, improve build scripts and clean things up.
 Unfortunately I cannot present any visible progress here, but I personally feel much better now.
-You know I hate a [cruft](http://en.wikipedia.org/wiki/Cruft), especially in my own baby projects.
+You know I hate [cruft](http://en.wikipedia.org/wiki/Cruft), especially in my own baby projects.

-Oh, maybe I should have add that the installer's footprint is 3.4MB now, which is ~30% less than the previous 4.8MB.
-Yeah, faster downloads for you and smaller S3 bills for me :-)
+Oh, maybe I should have added that the installer's footprint is 3.4MB now, which is ~30% less than the previous 4.8MB.
+Yeah, faster downloads for you and cheaper S3 bills for me :-)

 #### Want new windows always as tabs?